Taizicheng railway station: Design and construction

 The architectural design is an image of mountains, with a crescent-shaped hyperbola outline extending to the ground and the main colour of white indicating the Winter Olympics.
-The 2022 winter Olympic game awarding square is opposite to the station, so this station will be the nature background for award ceremonies witnessing the presentation of 51 gold medals.
+The 2022 winter Olympic game awarding square is opposite to the station, so this station will be the natural background for award ceremonies witnessing the presentation of 51 gold medals.

 This station is designed by China Railway Engineering Consulting Group, and constructed by China Railway 6th Engineering Group.
 In June 2019, the station building successfully capped its main structure.

 Operation

 Taizicheng railway station uses an electronic ticket system, in which passengers scan their identity certificates such as ID cards or passports, rather than a traditional magnetic ticket to check-in.
 The China Railway E Card or dynamic QR code in 12306 app is also applicable in this station.

 Extension

 Chongli branch of Beijing–Zhangjiakou intercity railway was extended from Taizicheng railway station to Chongli railway station on 6 January 2022.
 In addition, by constructing or rebuilding railway lines the line is planned to end in Xilinhot.
 The railway between Taizicheng and Xilinhot is also called Taizicheng–Xilinhot railway.